That is what usually happens. However, there are a few people who get too much media attention. And that, believe it or not, can be a problem too.

 So how do you get enough media attention to be in that ‘luxury’ position to say no?

 There is no definite answer to this question but here are a few suggestions:

 - Find a way to communicate with your audience that suits your personality and targets.

 - Position yourself or your brand in a unique way.

-- Make sure people know about you and your USP (unique selling point).
+- Make sure people know about you and your USP (unique selling proposition).

-Whether you are on social media or not, is actually a personal choice.
-One four-time world champion is an avid hater of social media and hasn’t got any accounts.
+Whether you are on social media or not, is a personal choice.
+One four-time world champion is an avid hater of social media and has only just got around to having an Instagram account.
 He still is very, very well known.
-The other four-time world champion can’t be seen enough on social media, his personal and professional life confounded.
+Another multiple world champion loves to spend as much time as possible on social media, personal and professional lives confounded.

-And if you want to find your USP and learn how to communicate about it, get in touch.
-In a 30-minute free communication check, we’ll look at all sides of your current media and PR work and make a plan how to achieve your personal communication targets.
+And if you want to find your USP and learn how to talk about it, get in touch.